Sarasota Square Mall

-Sarasota Square Mall, formerly Westfield Shoppingtown Sarasota Square and Westfield Sarasota Square, is a shopping mall in Sarasota, Florida.
-Its anchors are Costco, JCPenney, and AMC Sarasota 12.
+Sarasota Square Mall (also known as Westfield Shoppingtown Sarasota Square and Westfield Sarasota Square) was a shopping mall near Sarasota, Florida on the northwest corner of US 41 and Beneva Road.
+It opened in September 1977 and closed in late 2024.
+The mall was demolished in February 2025 with its anchor stores, Costco and JCPenney, operating as freestanding stores.

 History

+Planning and construction

 Arlen Realty and Development Corporation, a predecessor of CBL & Associates Properties, announced Sarasota Square Mall in 1976.
 The mall was planned to be anchored by Maas Brothers and JCPenney, the latter of which would relocate from nearby Southgate Shopping Plaza (which was an outdoor strip mall at the time).
-The mall would also include J. Byrons as a smaller anchor as well as a six-screen movie theater.
+The mall would also include J. Byrons as a smaller anchor and a six-screen movie theater.
 Additional space was left on the north side for an additional large anchor.
-Maas Brothers, J. Byrons, and the movie theater opened August 4, 1977.
-Sarasota Square officially held its grand opening on September 28, 1977, and JCPenney opened the same day.
-JCPenney was located on the south side of the mall, and Maas Brothers and J. Byrons located across from each other in the center.
-The movie theater was located within the mall on the northeast corner.
-A second six-screen theater opened in 1978 in a separate building on the northeast corner of the mall property, giving the mall a total of 12 screens.
-Other early tenants in the mall included Camelot Music, Kinney Shoes, and Morrison's Cafeteria.
+Maas Brothers, J. Byrons, and an AMC movie theater opened on August 4, 1977.